SS Bokhara: Sinking

 The ship set off from Shanghai on 8 October, due to arrive at Hong Kong on the 11th and was then bound for Colombo and Bombay.
 On board were 173 people, as well as silk, tea and general cargo to the weight of 1500 tons.

-A unforecast typhoon struck on 9 October and after various early manoeuvres the ship lay a-hull in the hope of drifting down the centre of the Taiwan Strait until the storm - which the captain thought would cross the strait and land near Xiamen - had passed.
+An unforecast typhoon struck on 9 October and after various early manoeuvres the ship lay a-hull in the hope of drifting down the centre of the Taiwan Strait until the storm - which the captain thought would cross the strait and land near Xiamen - had passed.
 Unluckily the storm was recurving and passing up the west coast of Taiwan.
 The expected drift in a generally south west direction was actually between south and south south west straight towards the Penghu Islands.
 The winds worsened on the 10th and as the ship rolled violently the ships boats were smashed and the deckhouse damaged.
 At ten o'clock on the night of the 10 October three huge waves boarded the ship, smashed the engine and boiler room skylights and, folding below, doused the boilers, filling the machinery spaces with steam.

 The engineers tried in vain get the boiler going again to raise steam, but at around eleven forty the watch on the bridge saw land only a few hundred yards away directly to leeward.
 The captain went below to warn the passengers and get them on deck, but it was too late.
 At about eleven forty-five the ship struck the reef twice, with the second strike causing the starboard side to be ripped wide open and within two minutes the Bokhara had sunk.